 Manual reset might be necessary, for example, if the server stops processing container requests because the volume is in an overflow state.
-See "Audit Trail Overflow" on page 216 for information on recovering from container overflow.
+See "Audit Trail Overflow" on page 203 for information on recovering from container overflow.

-- See "General Prerequisites" on page 31. - To reset the current audit file, you must either have the Write right to the Audit File object Audit Policy property or have logged in to the audit trail.
-If dual-level passwords are enabled, you must have the level 2 password.
+See "General Prerequisites" on page 37.
+To reset the current audit file, you must either have th

-Choose "Reset audit data file" from the "Audit files maintenance" menu (1700).

-AUDITCON requests confirmation that you want to perform the reset.

-2. Choose "Yes" and press Enter to reset the current container audit file.
+- 1 Choose Reset audit data file from the Audit files maintenance menu (1700). - AUDITCON requests confirmation that you want to perform the reset. - 2 Choose Yes and press Enter to reset the current container audit file.